JiscSD/web-accessibility-101/README.md

 ## Quick fire checklist:
 - [ ] Is the lang attribute set to the correct language?
 - [ ] Does the design have accessible colours?
 If not, have the colours been checked?
-(1-colour-contrast)
+[1-colour-contrast](1-colour-contrast/README.md)
 - [ ] Is there only one H1 Heading present on each page?
-(2)
+[2-page-structure](2-page-structure/README.md)
 - [ ] Are the Heading tags in a logical order matching the structure?
-(2)
+[2-page-structure](2-page-structure/README.md)
 - [ ] Is semantic HTML used where possible?
-(2)
+[2-page-structure](2-page-structure/README.md)
 - [ ] Are ARIA attributes used if semantic HTML is not possible?
-(3)
+[3-aria](3-aria/README.md)
 - [ ] Do all images have descriptive alt text?
-(4)
+[4-visual-content](4-visual-content/README.md)
 - [ ] Does any visual/audio content have the option to pause?
-(4)
+[4-visual-content](4-visual-content/README.md)
 - [ ] If you have a navigation header, is a 'skip to main content' link present?
-(5)
+[5-keyboard-only](5-keyboard-only/README.md)
 - [ ] Are interactive attributes focusable, with obvious visible styling on focus?
-(5)
+[5-keyboard-only](5-keyboard-only/README.md)
 - [ ] Does your codebase have documentation in a README and comments where necessary?

+---

+### Contributing:
+Want to contribute to this repository?
+Please do!
+You can do this by...
+1. Creating an issue - if it is a minor addition or if it is a complicated accessibility issue that everyone can input into.
+2. Opening a Pull Request - if there is a particular area you would like to add a chunk of information or some examples to.

 ---